-Last updated in March 2013
+Last updated in December 2013

-The main cultural activities in Singapore are organized by the Goethe Institute, whose events and language courses meet with keen public interest.
+A bilateral cultural accord dates from 1990.
+The main cultural activities in Singapore are organised by the Goethe Institute, whose events and in particular language courses meet with keen public interest.
 Major German companies are engaged in local culture sponsoring of their own.

 In May 2011, the Fraunhofer Institute for Computer Graphics Research in Darmstadt set up the Fraunhofer Project Centre for Interactive Digital Media (IDM@NTU) in cooperation with Singaporean partners.

 German ranks third among third foreign languages taught in Singapore, after Japanese and French.
 The number of German learners has been constant for years at around 1,800 annually.

 The German European School Singapore (GESS) was established in 1971.
 Beginning with kindergarten, instruction leads to the German International Abitur (German Section) or the International Baccalaureate (IB).
 It now has some 1,500 students, making it the largest German School in Asia.